Dystopia-Labs/contracts/TERMS_OF_SERVICE.md

    1.1 to agree to hold or lock up $WGMI for access to Dystopia Labs’ services; and

    1.2 to sell, transfer, lend, gift or otherwise deal with $WGMI tokens as you see fit.
-This right is enforced by the $WGMI smart contract and the Ethereum blockchain and is noted here for completeness.
+This right is enforced by the $WGMI smart contract, the Ethereum blockchain, and the Polygon blockchain and is noted here for completeness.

 2. These Terms do not impose any obligations or liability on you if all you do is acquire, buy, sell or hold $WGMI.
 Redemption of $WGMI is subject to the terms set forth below.